New Resident Information

 Utility Billings, Connection Fees & Watering Restrictions

-Utility bills are sent out quarterly and are due at the end of the month in which they were billed.
+Utility bills are sent out quarterly in January, April, July, and October.
+Utility bills are due on the last day of the third month from the date the bills are sent out.
 Effective January 1, 2015, interest charges of 2% per quarter will be charged on outstanding utility balances at the time of the next utility billing period.

 A connection fee of $50 will be charged for all new utility accounts.

 Watering restrictions are in effect.
 If your home is an even numbered house, you can water on Tuesday, Thursday and Saturday.
 If your home is an odd numbered house, you can water on Monday, Wednesday and Friday.
 Watering times will be from 6 am until 9 am and 6 pm until 9pm.
 There is no watering allowed on Sunday.

 Any cats or dogs within town limits are required to be licensed with the Town of Saltcoats.
 Pet licenses are available at the Town Office and require proof of vaccination, proof of spay/neuter and a color photo of the pet.
 The Town has adopted bylaws for cats, dogs and dangerous dogs, which can all be viewed on the Town of Saltcoats website under Town Office - Bylaws & Policies.
 Please check with the Town Office as certain breeds of dogs may not be allowed into town.

 Please ensure that the following regulations are followed when parking any type of RV (camper, boat, etc) or trailer within the Town of Saltcoats limits:

 - Units shall only be parked on the street for a maximum period of 72 hours

 - Parking on boulevards, in alley ways or on Town of Saltcoats property is not allowed

 - Creating issues for regular vehicle or pedestrian traffic is not allowed

 - Units parked in driveways shall not hang over onto the street and/or sidewalk